Getting started with KNEO Pi¶

 -

-MIPI Camera Interface For advanced use cases requiring high-quality image capture, the KNEO Pi also supports cameras connected via the MIPI interface.
+MIPI Camera Interface For advanced use cases requiring high-quality image capture, the KNEO Pi also supports cameras connected via MIPI interface.
 The following sensors are supported out of the box with built-in drivers.
 Refer to the following pictures for detailed guidance on how to properly connect the camera module to your KNEO Pi.:

 -